jgraettinger/blog/compare-flow-and-materialize.md

 where each is focused on different sub-aspects of your operations.
 You'll need a system of record which can orchestrate and "feed" those instances with the correct datasets, with low latency.
-Ideally one which has a backed-in notion of event time which could tightly integrate with that of Materialize.
+Ideally one which has a baked-in notion of event time which could tightly integrate with that of Materialize.

 That... sounds a lot like Flow?